ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Similar to logging, the creation, throwing, and handling of exceptions introduce additional runtime overhead, impacting both the performance and power consumption of software applications.

 This program measures different exception throwing patterns.
 It involves a total of 100,000 iterations, and in each iteration, a different type of exception is thrown when the execution stack reaches a specific depth (in this case, 1024).
-It is worth noting that the depth of the call stack can also impact performance, as the time spent on filling in the stack trace (abbreviated *fist*) dominates the associated costs.
+It is worth noting that the depth of the call stack can also impact performance, and the time spent on filling in the stack trace (abbreviated first) dominates the associated costs.

 Source code: [ThrowExceptionPatterns.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/ThrowExceptionPatterns.java)